Mount Fansipan is located just outside of the town of Sa Pa in the northwestern corner of Vietnam.

 6. Temples and Pho Minh Pagoda Replica

-After leaving the cafe you have a steep staircase that leads to a walkway that sits on top of the mountain ridge that leads you towards another set of temples and pagodas.
+After leaving the cafe you have a steep staircase that leads to a walkway that sits on top of the mountain ridge that leads you toward another set of temples and pagodas.

 7. Bodhisattva Statue